Rey (Star Wars): General

 The character and Ridley's portrayal have received critical acclaim.
 Joe Morgenstern of The Wall Street Journal proclaims that Rey is "a woman warrior with the stylish ferocity of a kung-fu star," praising "the verve [Ridley] must have been born with plus the skill she must have acquired as a young actress coming up in England," and stating, "It's hard to imagine what the movie—and the sequels to come—might have been if they'd cast the wrong person, but here Daisy Ridley is in all her unassuming glory, and all's right with the galaxy."
 Adam Howard of MSNBC states that "one of the most pleasant surprises of the film has been the strength of its lead female character," adding that some have likened Rey to a "new feminist icon".

-In a personal essay, Nicole Sperling of Entertainment Weekly writes about her daughters feeling empowered after viewing the film, stating, "They never commented on how pretty Rey is.
-They never had to flinch because Rey was a sexual object to some man in power.
-They just felt strong.
-Equal."
 Megan Garber of The Atlantic writes that Rey "proves herself to be, in extremely short order, extremely adept as a fighter".
 Emily Rome of HitFix describes Rey as "more 'strong female character' than strongly written", saying "the speed with which Rey mastered Jedi mind tricks and lightsaber fighting with zero training is the stuff of fan fiction.
 Rey is geek feminist wish-fulfillment".
 Rome says Rey is "everything we wanted in a Star Wars female character," praising her for being a character that is "independent, skilled, scrappy, tough, and doesn't need saving."

-Some have debated whether Rey is too skilled despite her inexperience, making her a Mary Sue.
-Screenwriter Max Landis posted a series of tweets in 2015 derisively referring to The Force Awakens as "a fanfic movie with a Mary Sue as the main character", on the basis of Rey's seemingly natural skills as a mechanic, a fighter, a pilot, and a user of the Force.
-Tasha Robinson of The Verge writes that Rey is "kind of a Mary Sue character" who "keeps falling into standard-issue damsel-in-distress situations, then capably rescuing herself [...]
+Twitter users have debated whether Rey is a Mary Sue—an unrealistically perfect, idealized character—on the basis of her seemingly natural skills as a mechanic, a fighter, a pilot, and a user of "The Force", which draw admiration from other characters.
+Screenwriter Max Landis posted a series of tweets in 2015 derisively referring to The Force Awakens as "a fanfic movie with a Mary Sue as the main character".
+Tasha Robinson of The Verge writes that Rey "keeps falling into standard-issue damsel-in-distress situations, then capably rescuing herself [...]
 She's a fantasy wish-fulfillment character with outsized skills, an inhuman reaction time, and a clever answer to every question — but so are the other major Star Wars heroes."
-Robinson suggests viewers enjoy these qualities in Rey, saying, "We wouldn't be worrying about Rey's excessive coolness if she were Ray, standard-issue white male hero".
+Robinson suggests viewers enjoy Rey's "Mary Sue flawlessness", saying, "We wouldn't be worrying about Rey's excessive coolness if she were Ray, standard-issue white male hero".